 1) Keep track of all transactions

-While your crypto exchange may give you tax information on your cryptocurrency deals to the IRS and you, it will not record the cost basis, or original amount you paid for your crypto if you transfer coins between offline cold wallets and your account.
+While your crypto exchange may give you tax information on your cryptocurrency deals to the IRS, it will not record the cost basis or the original amount you paid for your crypto if you transfer coins between offline cold wallets and your account.

-There are several blockchain verification services now available that will clean the blockchain and reveal transactions between your wallets, whether on an exchange or not, as well as provide you reports for all transactions connected to the wallets you provide it within a specified tax year.
+Several blockchain verification services are now available to clean the blockchain and reveal transactions between your wallets, whether on an exchange or not and provide reports for all transactions connected to the wallets you provide within a specified tax year.